canvas-medical/documentation/collections/_guides/capture-charges.md

 ### 1. Configure your fee schedule and discounts

-You can set charges by configuring your[fee schedule](/documentation/fee-schedule) in admin.
+You can set charges by configuring your [fee schedule](/documentation/fee-schedule) in admin.
 Determining what to charge is ultimately up to you but here are a few methods that might be helpful.
 * set charges based on costs of services
 * set charges based on your contracted rates
 * set charges based on a set percentage of medicare.